Jason Challender, Russell Whitaker

 15.3.4 Contribution 4: Balanced Management of Change and Corporate Risk throughout Asset Delivery and Stabilisation A Strong and Consistent Client Voice in Design and Production Stage (Client Requirements, Design Negotiations, Develop Design Implications Report).

-15.4 Project Success or Client Satisfaction.
+15.4 Project Success and Client Satisfaction.

 15.5 Summary: The Client as a Unique Contributor To Project Success.